AI-Tony/vtmmpy/README.md

 - materials: list of materials
 - thicknesses: list of the corresponding material thicknesses

 Internally, vtmmpy uses the [regidx](https://gitlab.com/benvial/refidx) Python package to download refractive index data from [refractiveindex.info](https://refractiveindex.info/) for your choosen materials and spectral range.
-At this point, you will be presented with a few options corresponding to the data source ("Page" dropdown in refractiveindex.info).
+At this point, you will be presented with a few options corresponding to the data source ("Page" dropdown on refractiveindex.info).
 Study these carefully and refer to [refractiveindex.info](https://refractiveindex.info/) for more detailed information about how the data were obtained.
 Your choice here could greatly impact the accuracy of your results.

-Under cirtain circumstances, it may also be necessary to change the "shelf" (see [refractiveindex.info](https://refractiveindex.info/) for details).
-By default the "main" shelf is used.
-This attribute can be changed as follows: ```tmm.shelf = <shelf>```.

 Optionally call the ```summary()``` and/or ```designs()``` methods to view the data currently held by the instance.